How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 Increase team size to four players as students demonstrate competence in smaller games.
 The additional player adds complexity and requires better spacing and communication.
 Students must think more strategically about when to cut and how to create opportunities for teammates.

 These larger games more closely resemble regulation ultimate frisbee while still maintaining high activity levels.
 Keep field dimensions similar to prevent teams from spreading too thin.
-Four players per team represents the sweet spot for middle school classes.
+Four players per team represent the sweet spot for middle school classes.

 Step 6: Implement Full Games